-You will need to advertise new applications for premises licences and for club premises certificates and applications to vary premises licences and club premises certificates in two ways:
+You will need to advertise new/variation applications for premises licences and club premises certificates in two ways:

 Display of notice

-For a period of not less than 28 days, starting on the day after the day on you give the application to us (for example, if you hand in your application on 14 February then the start date of the 28 day period is 15 February), you must display a notice which is:
+For a period of not less than 28 days, starting on the day after the day the application is accepted by us (for example, if you submit your application on 14 February and it is accepted, then the start date of the 28 day period is 15 February) you must display a notice which is:

 - at least A4 in size

 - printed legibly or typed in black ink in a font equal to or larger than 16

 You must display the notice prominently on the premises where it can be conveniently read from the outside by passers-by.
 If your premises are more than 50 metres square, a further copy or copies of the notice must be displayed every 50 metres along the perimeter of your premises, again where passers-by are able to read them.